Performance Breakdown

 Cleaning performance

-Next, we’ll look at how well the Dyson Omni did cleaning various debris types.
+Next, we’ll examine how well the Dyson Omni performs in cleaning various types of debris.
 Since the rollers won’t spin on carpet, I didn’t bother testing it on this surface, so the results you’ll see are strictly on hard floors.

 - Overall: 99.42%